-San Diego State University prides itself on the quantity and quality of its research and creative activities.
-Undergraduates play a vital role in the success of faculty and graduate student research and creative activities, and students benefit enormously from their participation.
+Undergraduates play a vital role in the success of San Diego State University research and creative activities, and students benefit enormously from their participation.

 An inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.

 - Enhances student learning through mentoring relationships with faculty